pmq20/node-packer/node/doc/api/http.md

 higher-level multi-part body encodings that may be used.

-The first time [`response.write()`][] is called, it will send the buffered header information and the first body to the client.
-The second time [`response.write()`][] is called, Node.js assumes you're going to be streaming data, and sends that separately.
-That is, the response is buffered up to the first chunk of body.
+The first time [`response.write()`][] is called, it will send the buffered header information and the first chunk of the body to the client.
+The second time [`response.write()`][] is called, Node.js assumes data will be streamed, and sends the new data separately.
+That is, the response is buffered up to the first chunk of the body.

 Returns `true` if the entire data was flushed successfully to the kernel buffer.
 Returns `false` if all or part of the data was queued in user memory.